Meet theTeam

 JOSHUA HOOK, Ph.D.

-Joshua Hook (Ph.D.) is a Counseling Psychologist and Associate Professor at the University of North Texas, where he teaches Multicultural Counseling.
+Dr. Joshua Hook is a Professor of Counseling Psychology at the University of North Texas.
 His research interests include humility, religion/spirituality, and multicultural counseling and training.
-He blogs regularly at www.JoshuaNHook.com

 MARTIN KIVLIGHAN, Ph.D.